P4 (programming language)

 P4 is a programming language for controlling packet forwarding planes in networking devices, such as routers and switches.
 In contrast to a general purpose language such as C or Python, P4 is a domain-specific language with a number of constructs optimized for network data forwarding.
 P4 is distributed as open-source, permissively licensed code, and is maintained by the P4 Project (formerly the P4 Language Consortium), a not-for-profit organization hosted by the Open Networking Foundation.

 History

 P4 was originally described in a 2014 SIGCOMM CCR paper titled “Programming Protocol-Independent Packet Processors”—the alliterative name shortens to "P4".
 The first P4 workshop took place in June 2015 at Stanford University.
 An updated specification of P4, called P4-16, was released between 2016 and 2017, replacing P4-14, the original specification of P4.

 Design

-As the language is specifically targeted at packet forwarding applications, the list of requirements or design choices is somewhat unusual to those use cases.
+As the language is specifically targeted at packet forwarding applications, the list of requirements or design choices is somewhat specific to those use cases.
 The language is designed to meet several goals: